davidtchiu/davidtchiu.github.io/teaching/cs261/lab9.rec/index.md

   - You are allowed the destroy the list.
   - You may assume the list is not passed as `null`.

-- **List reversal:** Given a `List<E>`, reverse its contents recursively.
-Your solution must work for both even and odd sized arrays.
-Hint: List reversal has no effect on arrays containing zero or one element.

-- **Prime number testing:** Given a positive integer `n`, `n` is prime if and only if it is only divisible evenly by 1 and itself.
-Hint: create a helper method that inputs `n` and a counter
-`k` that is initially input as 2.
-There are two base cases: (1) when `k` reaches `n` that means `n` is prime, or (2) when `n` is evenly divisible by `k` then `n` is not prime.
-Figure out what to return in each of these cases.
-The recursive case simply calls itself on `k+1`, moving the counter closer to `n`.

 #### Grading